rmarganti/jason-api/README.md

 ## Talking to an API

-Below is a couple simple examples of a action creators.
+Below is a couple simple examples of action creators.
 The only required options are the `type` (must be set to `JASON_API_REQUEST`) and `url`.
 This will make a request to the given URL, normalize the response, and update the store.
 Additionally, since we set the `resourceType` and `resourceId`, the meta data for that particular entity